kai-vu/zorro/READMEextention.md

 ## Introduction

-AKGAM provides triple-level provenance, a reproducible population pipeline, and a lightweight CQ execution interface.
-By offering the first CPS KG with full schema governance and end-to-end provenance, AKGAM enables systematic development and benchmarking of KG-based diagnostic methods under realistic CPS conditions.
+AKGAM provides a knowledge graph (KG), an annotated corpus, a reproducible population pipeline, and a lightweight competency question (CQ) execution interface.
+By offering the first Cyber Pysical Ssystem (CPs) KG with full schema governance and end-to-end provenance, AKGAM enables systematic development and benchmarking of KG-based diagnostic methods under realistic CPS conditions.

 ## Annotated Corpus
 We construct an annotated corpus from real aircraft engine maintenance logbooks.
 Each record in this dataset consists of an identifier, a free-text problem description, and the corresponding maintenance action.
 To support KG construction, we extract five diagnostic entities from each entry: problem type, faulty component, location, action type, and action part.
 These labels capture the essential information required for downstream semantic modelling.
 To establish ground truth, 500 records were manually annotated.
 These examples served as ten-shot in-context prompt demonstrations for GPT-4.1-mini, which annotated the remaining 5,669 records.
 All the annotation were then manually reviewed and corrected, yielding a fully validated corpus suitable as a ground truth.
 The whole annotated corpus is available at (https://doi.org/10.5281/zenodo.17903357).

 ## How to run and reuse
+**Exploring the AKGAM knowledge graph**
 The AKGAM knowledge graph can be explored in two ways: (1) through a local GraphDB installation, or (2) through the online query interface.
 1. Uploading the KG in GraphDB.
 Go through the following steps:
    - Install GraphDB from: https://graphdb.ontotext.com/